Other Private Student Loan Lenders

 Back to ppsl.org/privateloans.

-If a company other than Navient is collecting on your private student loans, please see the steps listed below:
+If a company other than Navient or AES is collecting on your private student loans, please see the steps listed below:

 • Write a letter to your private student loan servicer asking them to give you information on how to apply for cancellation of your private student loans on the basis of fraud and/or misrepresentation by your school.